HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        Aaaand you did it!
+        Aaaand you did it.
 Your DAC transaction is accepted by a node!
 You should be as happy as this unicorn right here: 🦄
         <br><br>
         Even though the transaction was successfully sent, it takes some time until it is included in a block and accepted by the consensus mechanism.
 After sending the transaction, you can fetch its status both on layer-1 and layer-2.
         <br><br>
         If a transaction was accepted on
         <ul>
-            <li>layer-1, it was just a valid Hydra transaction without any layer-2 consensus (e.g. its format is valid, fees are covered and is forged into a block)</li>
+            <li>layer-1, it was a valid Hydra transaction without any layer-2 consensus (e.g. its format is valid, fees are covered and is forged into a block)</li>
             <li>layer-2, it was also accepted as a valid DAC transaction</li>
         </ul>
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
-            <h5>Hints</h5>
+            <h5>Good to know:</h5>
             <ul>
                 <li>Don't forget, that the Hydra network's blocktime is 12s.
 Therefor, we put a timeout to ensure that the block containing our transaction has been forged.</li>
                 <li>If you send in DAC transactions, remember to always confirm its validity on the layer-2.</li>